stained glass

 An arched heraldic styled transom window for the entrance to this North Glasgow home with the family motto.
 Fused glass peacock feathers were incorporated into the leaded and painted design.

+The Kiss.
 A Gustav Klimt inspired stained glass window.
 Fused glass and painted sections were used to help create the design.
 Glasgow, Scotland.

 Glasgow Rose.
 A Charles Rennie Mackintosh design adapted for a new leaded transom light.
 Glasgow, Scotland.